Fort Desoto Park

 Above: Egmont Key and Gulf Pier as viewed from atop the fort.

 Hours: Park is open 7am until dark.
-The fishing piers are open 24 hours and admission is free.
+The fishing piers are open 7 am to 11 pm and admission is

 Lifeguards: Sometimes has a lifeguard on East Beach and on North Beach.
 Not always.